idibidiart/graffalo/README.md

 ```

 That is to say, each `friends(limit: 5)` field will run exactly one time.
 So we end up with 4 trips to the server, total, instead of 156.

+Note that if the backend is horizontally scalable, there should be an optimal maxBatch value (how many queries we batch per each trip to the server) to allow query execution to run in parallel, but it's a fine balance that we may have to find through experimenting and benchmarking.

 ### Responsive Web: From Framework-Dependent Resuable Components To Browser-Native Resuable Custom Elements